ying-tang/help-documentation/_drafts/WIP_Customer_3.1.0_Release_Notes.md

 ### Summary of the Latest Release

-Release 3.1.0 of IBM Blue Box Cloud includes some new capabilities and performance improvements related to storage.
-We’ve also added improved Keystone authentication support.
+Release 3.1.0 of IBM Blue Box Cloud, Dedicated and Local, includes some new capabilities and performance improvements related to storage.
+We’ve also added Federated Keystone to IdP authentication support.

-Every IBM Blue Box 3.1.0 Cloud has these new features:
+**Every IBM Blue Box 3.1.0 Cloud has these new features:**

 1. [Federated Keystone–IdP](#federated-keystone): We now support a Federated Keystone that utilizes a customer's existing IdP (Identity Provider), such as LDAP, RADIUS, and Active Directory.
 Users can have a single credential to manage multiple clouds.